-- 1.1 All procurement requests for supplies or services, unless exempt by administrative code, small order procurement policy, available on a blanket purchase agreement/term contract or less than \$2,000 shall be submitted to procurement services through the City's eProcurement System and approved by the department director or designee. - 1.2 All procurement requests must be within the limits of the current budget or covered by supplemental appropriation. - 1.3 All procurements over \$10,000 must be approved by the Finance Director or designee in order to ensure adequate funding is available. - 1.4 The following methods are available to be utilized in the acquisition of supplies and services; depending on the nature of the supplies/services being sought and the projected expense: - 1.4.1 Competitive Sealed Bidding.
+- 1.1 All procurement requests for supplies or services, unless exempt by administrative code, small order procurement policy, available on a blanket purchase agreement/term contract or less than \$5,000, shall be submitted to procurement services through the City's eProcurement System and approved by the department director or designee. - 1.2 All procurement requests must be within the limits of the current budget or covered by supplemental appropriation. - 1.3 All procurements over \$10,000 must be approved by the Finance Director or designee in order to ensure adequate funding is available. - 1.4 The following methods are available to be utilized in the acquisition of supplies and services; depending on the nature of the supplies/services being sought and the projected expense: - 1.4.1 Competitive Sealed Bidding.
 For procurements of \$25,000 or more, competitive sealed bidding is the preferred method for the procurement of supplies and services. - 1.4.2 Competitive Sealed Proposals.
 When it is determined that competitive, sealed bidding is not practicable or not advantageous to the City, a contract may be entered into by using the competitive sealed proposals method. - 1.4.3 Small Procurements.
 Small procurements under \$25,000 which are not accomplished through either a blanket purchase agreement or use of a purchasing card are solicited in the following manner:

-Under \$2,000 Best quote \$2,000 - \$4,999 Three verbal quotes \$5,000 - \$24,999 Three written, facsimile or electronic quotes
+Under \$4,999 Best Quote \$5,000 - \$24,999 Three written, facsimile or electronic quotes